Pioneer Valley: Ethnicity

+The Pioneer Valley is a highly diverse place.
+Springfield is majority black, Latino and people of color.
 Currently, the Pioneer Valley's ethnic and racial diversity varies greatly from city to town.
-Predominantly British until the 19th Century, and then European-American in the late 19th and 20th centuries, as of the 2010 Census, the region features a rapidly growing Hispanic population in nearly all urban areas.
+Predominantly British until the nineteenth century, and then European-American in the late nineteenth and twentieth centuries, as of the 2010 census, the region features a rapidly growing Hispanic population in nearly all urban areas.
 This influx includes large numbers of Puerto Ricans.
-Among the European-American community, the Pioneer Valley's population reflects the British Isles background of its original settlers and the immigrant populations that settled it during the late-19th century, including large numbers of residents with Irish, Italian, Polish, Portuguese, French Canadian, and Greek backgrounds.
+Among the European-American community, the Pioneer Valley's population reflects the British Isles background of its original settlers and the immigrant populations that settled it during the late-nineteenth century, including large numbers of residents with Irish, Italian, Polish, Portuguese, French Canadian, and Greek backgrounds.
 As of 2011, Springfield is home to a particularly large number of Vietnamese immigrants.
 Also, as of 2011, Russian and Ukrainian immigrants are increasing in Springfield, West Springfield, Westfield, and other communities.

-Large LGBT population
+LGBT population

-According to the 2010 Census, the Pioneer Valley features one of the highest per capita lesbian, gay, bisexual, and transgender (LGBT) populations in the United States.
-Indeed, according to the U.S. Census Bureau's 2010 Census statistics, Springfield was ranked one of the Top 10 gay cities in the United States.
-The 2010 Census figures indicate the number of same-sex households per thousand.
+According to the 2010 census, the Pioneer Valley features one of the highest per capita lesbian, gay, bisexual, and transgender (LGBT) populations in the United States.
+Indeed, according to the U.S. Census Bureau's 2010 census statistics, Springfield was ranked one of the Top 10 gay cities in the United States.
+The 2010 census figures indicate the number of same-sex households per thousand.
 Springfield ranked No. 10, with 5.69 same-sex couples per thousand.
 In January 2010, the national LGBT magazine The Advocate rated Springfield No. 13 among its new "15 Gayest Secondary Cities in America," ahead of San Diego, California and Albuquerque, New Mexico.
 Springfield was the only Massachusetts city included on The Advocate's list.

 The cities of Northampton and Springfield, in particular, feature vibrant LGBT communities.
 Unlike in other communities across the United States, LGBT residents have largely integrated into Northampton and Springfield, i.e. neither city features a gay ghetto.
 Generally, in the Pioneer Valley, LGBT people and straight people co-mingle in various bars, nightclubs, and cultural institutions.
 Still, both cities feature a robust and active LGBT nightlife – especially Northampton for lesbians, and Springfield for gay men.
 The college towns of Amherst and South Hadley also feature significant LGBT populations.